nullblocks/hugo-website/content/posts/my-first-post.md

 +++
-title = "My First Post"
+title = "Syllabus sem 7"
 date = "2023-06-30T21:27:40+05:30"
 author = ""
 authorTwitter = "" #do not include @